STOKE SUNDAY HISTORY SPOT

 Shig-Shag Day, Oak Apple Day, Royal Oak Day

-On Thursday it's Shig-Shag Day.
+On Friday it's Shig-Shag Day.
 What is it and what has it to do with us?
-The 29th of May is a day that commemorates the Restoration of Charles II and is known by various names: Oak-apple Day, Oak-ball Day, Royal Oak Day, and Shig-Shag Day.
+The 29th of May is a day that commemorates the Restoration of Charles II in 1660 and is known by various names: Oak-apple Day, Oak-ball Day, Royal Oak Day, and Shig-Shag Day.
 It has many regional permutations: sheets-axe, shick-sack, shiff-shack, shiff-shig, shiff-shag, shit-sack, shit-zack, shuck-shack.

 Cultural anthropoligists suggest that the custom may have been a relic of ancient pagan tree-worship festivals, but for most people, the day was simply an excuse to get drunk.
 There's some controversy about the origin of the term "Shig-Shag."
 Some people say oak apples were known as "shig shags" or "shick shacks" in some parts of England.
 But another theory is that shig-shag was a euphemism for "shit sack," which was a popular term for non-conformists and enemies of the monarchy back in the 17th century.